koonliang/claude-recipe-app/README.md

 A full-stack mobile recipe management application built with React Native and .NET, featuring clean architecture, serverless backend, and seamless local development experience.

+This project is implemented from scratch using Claude Code, no other project reference is used.

 ## 🎯 Overview

 **MyRecipeBox** is a personal recipe management mobile app that allows users to create, organize, and discover recipes.
 The app features a modern dark theme with orange accents and provides both authenticated and anonymous demo modes for easy exploration.